 There are so many different product categories a programmer can choose to spend their time and effort.
 Some programmers create utilities for mp3 music or video (conversion/playback), while others prefer to work on system utilities (such as anti-virus, anti-malware, registry cleaners or system tweaks).

 I've always enjoyed creating software, utilities, and even small single-purpose tools that manipulate (scale, transform, convert, and render) images.
 So with this in mind, I decided to combine GDI+Objects and name this venture gdiObjects.

 I was searching for a logo that best represents graphics programming.
 I came across the puzzle piece in a vast icon collection and thought it was perfect.
 All I needed to do was apply a straightforward perspective warp transform (using GIMP ) to liven it up a bit.

 "Like a puzzle, graphics programming can be challenging, but more often than not, in a good way."

 I've created a new logo replacing the O with the

-Back then it was really difficult to get any product into the brick and mortar stores (required lots of money to essentially buy shelf space) and the Internet was in its infancy (although, I did have my first website in 1994 using a service called Navisoft which was later purchased by AOL).
+Back then it was challenging to get any product into the brick, and mortar stores (required lots of money to buy shelf space) and the Internet was in its infancy (although, I did have my first website in 1994 using a service called Navisoft which was later purchased by AOL).

-After Eight months I was promoted to Manager of Programming Staff where I carefully switched everyone from using Borland's C++ Development Environment to Microsoft's Visual Studio.
-I also implemented Hungarian Notation and other important coding practices.
+After Eight months, I was promoted to Manager of Programming Staff, where I carefully switched everyone from using Borland's C++ Development Environment to Microsoft's Visual Studio.
+I also implemented Hungarian Notation and other essential coding practices.

-With the unfortunate demise of the real estate market I found myself looking for something to do.
-So I decided to just code tools & utilities that I needed or wanted.
+With the unfortunate demise of the real estate market, I found myself looking for something to do.
+So I decided to design and code tools & utilities that I needed or wanted.